-Whether it’s the companies that are looking to design efficient office space, manufacturers looking to reduce energy use, or businesses aiming to attract a consumer base that is eco-conscious by offering environmentally friendly options, practically everyone can benefit from making the switch to LED lighting.
+LEDs are a popular choice for companies that are looking to design efficient office space, and manufacturers looking to reduce energy use.
+They’re also a great choice for businesses aiming to attract a consumer base that is eco-conscious by offering environmentally friendly options.
+Everyone can benefit from making the switch to LED lighting.

 The manufacturing process of LED lighting is also environmentally conscious.
 Unlike the traditional lighting sources that are made using mercury, LED lighting does not contain toxic elements harmful to the environment.